|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 The GI tract is part of the digestive tract, which is responsible for the digestion of food.
 The digestive tract includes additional components such as the liver, salivary glands, pancreas etc.

-On an MSDS, the term gastric might be found in reference to symptoms of ingestion of a toxic material (example, "symptoms include gastric distress, nausea and vomiting").
+On a Safety Data Sheet (SDS), the term gastric might be found in reference to symptoms of ingestion of a toxic material (example, "symptoms include gastric distress, nausea and vomiting").
 The term might also appear in reference to a treatment for ingested poison called gastric lavage which involves washing the stomach with large quantities of saline, followed by suctioning.
 This process is more commonly known as "pumping one's stomach".

 See also: catharsis, emesis, gastroenteritis, nausea, poison.